 Orientation and success building course for Career Students.
-Review of basic math, language, vocabulary, and writing skills.
-Introduction to core career classes, availability of community resources, outlining, summarizing, managing credit, and other life skills.
+Introduction to core career classes, soft skills and expectations.
+Lessons include communication, availability of community resources, managing time and finances, and other life skills.
 Outside preparation and study time, in addition to regular classroom activities, is required to complete the class assignments.
 The type of outside preparation may take the form of homework assignments, projects, reading, and required studying.

-AHA101 - Medical History and Fundamentals - 3.5 Semester Credit Hours introduces the student to the structures and functions of the human body.
-Topics include the history of medicine, the health care team and office environment, interpersonal communications, medical law and ethics, basic keyboarding, and medical terminology.
+AHA101 - Medical History and Fundamentals - 3.5 Semester Credit Hours history of medicine, the health care team and office environment, interpersonal communications, medical law and ethics, basic keyboarding, and medical terminology.
 Outside preparation and study time, in addition to regular classroom activities, is required to complete the class assignments.
 The type of outside preparation may take the form of homework assignments, projects, reading, and required studying.

 This course provides an overview of the roles and responsibilities of the medical paraprofessional and an introduction to medical specialties and subspecialties.
-This course
+This course introduces the student to the structures and functions of the human body.
+Topics include the